Chief Daddy Races To N235.5 Million in 18 Days - THISDAYLIVE

-The Niyi Akinmolayan film overtook King of Boys and squeezed past Merry Men, the 5th and 4th on the list of highest-grossing films, and into third place behind The Wedding Party and The Wedding Party 2.
+The Niyi Akinmolayan film overtook King of Boys and squeezed past Merry Men, the fifth and fourth on the list of highest-grossing films, and into third place behind The Wedding Party and The Wedding Party 2.

 This amazing feat makes EbonyLife Films a producer of all three movies at the top of the all-time box office chart.